-Dispensary opened in rented quarters at Los Angeles (rented September 29, 1913). - 1915 Received "C" classification from Council of Medical Education of the American Medical Association (February). - 1917 Received "B" classification from C.M.E. of the A.M.A. - 1918 White Memorial Hospital opened (January 7).
-Facilities used by the College of Medical Evangelists. - 1922 Received "A" classification from the C. M. E. of the A. M. A. (November 14).
-School of Dietetics (Nutrition) organized. - 1923 White Memorial School of Nursing organized. - 1929 Received "Approved" rating from the C. M. E. of the A. M. A. - 1934-47 Atlanta Southern Dental College granted Sabbath rights to Seventh-day Adventist dental students. - 1937 Accredited by the Northwest Association of Secondary and Higher Schools (until 1963).
+- 1913 Affiliated with Los Angeles County General Hospital (Oct.) - 1914 First Doctor of Medicine degrees granted.
+Dispensary opened in rented quarters at Los Angeles (rented September 29, 1913). - 1915 Received "C" classification from Council of Medical Education of the American Medical Association (February). - 1917 Received "B" classification from C. M. E. of the A. M. A. - 1918 White Memorial Hospital opened (January 7).
+Facilities used by the College of Medical Evangelists. - 1922 Received "A" classification from the C. M. E. of the A. M. A. (November 14-16).

+School of Dietetics (Nutrition) organized.

+- 1923 White Memorial School of Nursing organized. - 1929 Received "Approved" rating from the C. M. E. of the A. M. A. - 1934-47 Atlanta Southern Dental College granted Sabbath rights to Seventh-day Adventist dental students. - 1937 Accredited by the Northwest Association of Secondary and Higher Schools (until 1963).

-School of Laboratory Technicians opened (later called the - School of Laboratory Technicians opened (later called the School of Medical Technology Curriculum). - 1941 School of Physical Therapy organized.
+School of Laboratory Technicians opened (later called the School of Medical Technology Curriculum).

+- 1941 School of Physical Therapy organized.
 School of X-Ray Technology opened (later called Radiologic Technology Curriculum). - 1946 Graduate School of Medicine organized.
 Terminated later.
+Master of Medical Science offered. - 1948 School of Tropical and Preventive Medicine organized.
+Reorganized as Division of Public Health and Tropical Medicine in 1961, and as Division of Public Health in 1964.